nircoe/testcoe/docs/ARCHITECTURE.md

 - **Purpose**: Implements Google Test event listener for visual grid display
 - **Key Features**:
   - Tracks test execution state
-  - Updates terminal display in real-time
+  - Updates terminal display in real-time on interactive terminals; when output is piped or redirected (e.g. CI logs), redraws only once, in the final summary, to avoid duplicate frames
   - Collects and displays failure information
   - Shows execution time statistics